termehs/multigraphr/README.md

 #> Lower 95% 1.528 -0.464 -0.729
 ```

-The ISA model can be used where a sequence containing the stub
+The ISA model can also be used independent of the RSM model.
+Then, a
-assignment probabilities (for example based on prior belief) should be
+sequence containing the stub assignment probabilities (for example based
-given as argument:
+on prior belief) should be given as argument:

 ``` r
 isa_2 <-   iea_model(adj = A , type = 'graph',